helidon-io/helidon/messaging/README.md

 Admitted deliveries execute sequentially in FIFO order within each channel, so messaging methods handling that channel are never invoked concurrently.
-Different channels have independent dispatchers, so deliveries on different channels may execute at the same time. `shutdown-timeout` is runtime-wide, cannot be overridden per channel, and applies only to shutdown or failed-startup rollback; it does not bound connector startup or readiness.
+Different channels have independent dispatchers, so deliveries on different channels may execute at the same time. `shutdown-timeout` is configured only under `messaging` and applies only to shutdown or failed-startup rollback; it does not bound connector startup or readiness.
 Configure transport connection and startup limits on the connector.
 Capacity, timeout, cancellation, and shutdown admission failures are reported as `MessagingRejectedException` with a typed reason.